*This post has been updated to reflect 2020 data.

 It’s true.
 According to Wordstream, 1/3 of time spent online is watching video and 85% of internet users watch videos online.
 In fact, 50% of video consumed is done so online, and a staggering 92% of mobile video viewers share with others.
 And if you want more gasp-worthy statistics, read the full article here.

-Beyond just social sharing, video has proven to increase landing page conversions, email click through rates, search engine standings, and have a 46% chance in generating action after viewing.
+Beyond just social sharing, video has proven to increase landing page conversions, email click through rates, and search engine standings.
+According to OptinMonster, 66% of consumers prefer watching a video to reading about a product.

 So what does this mean for your remodeling company?